 Dr Stephen Hodges, President of Hult International Business School said of Hult’s debut in the rankings: “We’re delighted at this latest recognition of Hult as one of the world’s top business schools.
 Hult reviews and rankings like this one continue to put us alongside leaders in the field of business education, reflecting our position as The Global Business School.”

-Hult is also ranked in the top 1% of business schools worldwide by both The Economist and Bloomberg Business.
+Hult is also ranked among the best business schools worldwide by both The Economist and Bloomberg Business.
 Hult offers both full and part-time MBAs, as well as one-year Masters programs and an Undergraduate program.
 They have campus locations in San Francisco, Boston, London, Dubai, Shanghai, New York, and Ashridge (U.K.) and their programs enable students to study at several locations over the course of their program.